patrickkempff/bash_env/README.md

 # Bash profile for Terminal

-.bash_profile for your convenience.
+A .bash_profile for your convenience.
 This profile enables colors and introduces handy custom commands to your terminal.

 ## A quick primer on .bash_profile for mac users